When you assign a group to an application, there might be information in the target application that you want to assign

 - Select an application.

-- Click Assignments and then the GroupsGroups allow you to organize your end users and the apps they can access.
+- Click Assignments, and then click the GroupsGroups allow you to organize your end users and the apps they can access.
 Assigning apps to large sets of end users is made easier with groups. tab.

-- Change the order of the groups by grabbing the dotted bar next to the group name, as shown below, and moving the group to the desired position in the list.Screenshot
+- Change the order of the groups by grabbing the dotted bar next to the group name and moving the group to the desired position in the list.Screenshot

 Group Priority options can be accessed during attribute creation, as shown below, and can be changed later.

 - In Admin Console, go to Directory > Profile Editor.

-- You can either click the Add Attribute button to add a new attribute or scroll down to an existing attribute and edit it.
+- Click Add Attribute to add a new attribute, or scroll down to an existing attribute and edit it.

 Click the Add or Save Attribute button.